IronicUsername/impuls_energy_trading_cc/app/readme.md

 ## Run the app

-For running the app, one has 3 options:
+For running the app, one has 2 options:

-- `poe validate`
-  - For this, you have to be able to call `poe` within the project.
 - `poetry run weather_prog` OR `weather_prog` when installed locally without `poetry`
 - `python -m weather_prog` (`-m` = calls a python module)
   - this works if you install the app to your local machine.
 You can ofc also call this with `poetry run python -m weather_prog`.